How to keep cycling through the winter

 This is a great time for setting goals.
-Your goals are personal to you, they could be a distance goal i.e. to go a certain distance, a time/distance goal i.e. to complete a certain distance in a certain time; an event; or to lose weight; to improve fitness.
+Your goals are personal to you, they could be a distance goal – to build up to a certain distance; a time/distance goal – to complete a certain distance in a certain time; an event; to lose weight; to improve fitness.

 Take a break

 Be sure to take time off, otherwise further down the line you may become stale and lose your motivation due to mental or physical fatigue.
 When you do take time off be sure to cut back on your food portions at meal times.
+Be careful though, as some people take a few weeks off and before they know it, it’s been three months since they were on their bike.

-After a few weeks off, you can then steadily get back into the routine of training.
-Be careful though, as some people take a few weeks off then before they know it, it’s been 3 months since they were on their bike.
+After a few weeks off, you can steadily get back into the routine of training.
 Start easy and build up steadily.
 Don’t do too much too soon.
 Listen to your body, and allow enough time for recovery.

 In the past it was thought the best way to build a base was, get out on the bike and ride lots of miles.
 This resulted in a lot of ‘junk miles’.
 ‘Junk miles’ refers to miles added into your training plan with no purpose other than to increase your mileage count.

 Another aspect to consider is strength training.
-If you have the time, a short session of 30 mins, 2 or 3 times a week, can pay dividends.
+If you have the time, a short session of 30 mins, two or three times a week, can pay dividends.
 This can be in the gym or at home.

 They can be as hard or as easy as you make them.
 However, remember not to get carried away with the intensity, it’s winter so you don’t really want to be doing max efforts until you have built your base.

 It’s a good idea to have mudguards on your bike over the winter.
 This will stop your back from getting wet which would be the ride less enjoyable and may lead to you getting a chill.
-It’s always a good idea to have mudguards when riding in a group, as this would prevent the rider behind from getting spray off your back wheel.
+It’s always a good idea to have mudguards when riding in a group, as this will prevent the rider behind from getting spray off your back wheel.

 Make sure your tyres are durable.
 You can buy tyres specific for winter.
-These will be heavier than racing tyres, as they will have a puncture resistant band built-in and the rubber compound used will be more durable.
+These will be heavier than racing tyres, as they will have a puncture-resistant band built in and the rubber compound used will be more durable.

-Racing specific tyres are lightweight as they tend not to have the puncture resistant band.
-If you ride race specific tyres in the winter you will find you puncture quite a lot as there tends to be a lot of debris on the roads over the winter.
+Racing specific tyres are lightweight as they tend not to have the puncture-resistant band.
+If you ride on race-specific tyres in the winter you will find you get punctures quite a lot as there tends to be a lot of debris on the roads over the winter.